ArcadeTV/msuplus-tracker/README.md

 ---

+### When do tests end?

+I will green-light a patch when at least 2 users claim, that the game was extensively tested without any issues.

+---

 ### Games that will be released as reward when testing for one of pending games is complete

 * [ ] Global Gladiators (MSU-MD/MD+)